pingswept/me30-website/content/logistics/projects.md

 *   It has at least one electromechanical element that moves, like a motor or a solenoid.
 *   It has some kind of user input, like buttons, knobs, joysticks, sensors, or the like.
 *   It is at least sort of fun to play.
 A blinking LED is not a game.
+*   It is NOT a game that already exists, like skee-ball or checkers.
+It can be kinda similar to existing games, but you must use your creativity here.
 *   (It does not need to have a custom PCB, but it can if you want.
 If it has a custom PCB, you must make a working prototype first.)

-**Midway milestone: Build a [prototype](https://canvas.tufts.edu/courses/22096/assignments/107781): Wednesday, October 21, 11:59 PM**
+**Midway milestone: Bring a prototype to class: Tuesday, November 2nd,**

-**Final due date: Monday, November 2, 11:59 PM**

-Plan to demo your playable game in pods on November 3rd and 5th.
+**Final ddemo in class: Tuesday, November 16**

+Class on November 16th will consist entirely of us playing each other's games.

 ### More details for project #3

 If you need parts (like a sensor or a certain kind of motor), we're happy to order them for you.
--->
+Keep in mind that it takes a few days for stuff to arrive through the mail.

+It is a good plan to work hard on this project at the beginning, until you have some idea what stuff you might need, then build/buy/borrow what you need, then put it all together.
+(Then realize that despite your best efforts, not everything works the first time; scramble to recover.)

 ## Project #2: Build an H-bridge motor controller